Work with me

 If you are you struggling to move forward in your life or career and need motivation to achieve personal goals, then a coaching package may hold the key to unearthing your happiness.

-Packages start at a minimum of four hours and are reasonably priced.
+Packages start at a minimum of three to four hours and are reasonably priced.
 This is an investment in you, so enquire now about how Julie can become your coach!

 Read what some of Julie’s clients have to say: